50 Interesting & Fun Facts About Kentucky State to Discover

 No list of fun Kentucky facts would be complete without mentioning Bill Monroe.
 Though you might not be familiar with the name, you're familiar with his contributions to music.

-Bill Monroe is the father of the bluegrass music genre.
+Monroe was born in Kentucky in 1911 and is the father of the bluegrass music genre.
 His band, Blue Grass Boys, was the first to create the interesting folk-country sound that makes up this type of music.

 After reading that last fact, it's no surprise that the Kentucky state nickname is the "Bluegrass State."
 However, that's not the only inspiration behind the moniker.